 Non-surgical treatment options

-Most people with a slipped disk are offered “conservative” treatment, meaning that the treatment does not involve surgery.
+Most people with a slipped disc in the lumbar region of their spine (lower back) are offered “conservative” treatment, meaning that the treatment does not involve surgery.
 This mainly involves exercise, relaxation and positioning, painkillers or local anesthetics, and manual and physical therapy.

-Some slipped disks don't cause any symptoms, whereas others lead to severe back pain.
-A slipped disk in the lumbar region of the spine (the lower back) can press on the sciatic nerve and cause pain that often radiates down one leg and into the foot.
-Most people recover from a slipped disk within six weeks without treatment.
+Some slipped discs don't cause any symptoms, whereas others lead to severe back pain.
+A slipped disc in the lumbar region of the spine (the lower back) can press on the sciatic nerve and cause pain that often radiates down one leg and into the foot.
+Most people recover from a slipped disc within six weeks without treatment.
 Until then there are a number of treatment options that aim to help relieve the pain and improve mobility.

 Exercise, relaxation and positioning

-It used to be common practice for people who had a slipped disk to be advised to stay in bed for one or two weeks.
-Nowadays, the advice given is quite different.
-Keeping active is often strongly recommended because remaining in a lying position for a long time can make muscles and bones weaker, which can end up causing other problems.
+In the past, people who had a slipped disc were typically advised to stay in bed for one to two weeks.
+Nowadays the opposite approach is taken: people are advised to stay active instead.
+This is because remaining in a lying position for a long time can make muscles and bones weaker, which can end up causing other problems.

-Research has shown that staying active instead of getting bed rest is better for your mobility.
+Studies have shown that physical activity can improve mobility.
 However, whether people keep up with exercise or rest instead wasn't found to influence the back pain itself.
 So it is a good idea to try to carry out your normal daily activities as much as the pain allows.
-It has also been proven that exercise can effectively prevent back pain from returning.
+Exercise has also been proven to effectively prevent back pain from returning.